szymon-baranczyk/anarchist-overlay/README.md

-  fadeOnClose?: boolean; // should overlay fade out after closeTime closeTime?: number; // how long overlay should stay open, in seconds closeAllWindows?: boolean; // should all windows (character sheets etc.) be closed before overlay initialization aboveUi?: boolean; // should it render above or under UI (above blocks interactivity until overlay closes }
+  fadeOnClose?: boolean; // should overlay fade out after closeTime closeTime?: number; // how long overlay should stay open, in seconds closeAllWindows?: boolean; // should all windows (character sheets etc.) be closed before overlay initialization aboveUi?: boolean; // should it render above or under UI (above blocks interactivity until overlay closes, blockInteractions?: boolean; // should it block interactions with canvas and/or UI (defaults to true) }
 //Text config
 export type TextCrawlConfig = {